 I am not like the other people in your life.
-I can't get over it, mellow out, learn to live with it, take a chill pill, calm down, deal with it, or change the way you want me to change, it takes a huge amount of will just to survive this illness.
+I can't get over it, mellow out, learn to live with it, take a chill pill, calm down, deal with it, or change the way you want me to change.
+It takes a huge amount of will just to survive this illness.
 Mania takes away my reasoning.
-Depression makes, life pointless.
+Depression makes life pointless.

-If you tell me to change when I'm in a mood swing, I won't believe that I can, or even hear you.
+mood swing, I won't believe that I can, or even hear you.
 My brain is telling me something different than you are telling me.
-People with bipolar disorder have a civil war going on in their brains-this war is between the real person and the III person.
+People with bipolar disorder have a civil war going on in their brains-this war is between the real person and the ill person.
 And sometimes the ill person wins.